-By: Kenna Smith, VP, Marketing Operations, Advisors Plus Consulting, PSCU
+By: Kenna Smith, VP, Advisors Plus Marketing Operations, PSCU

 Kenna Smith is vice president of marketing operations for PSCU’s Advisors Plus Consulting.
 In this role, she oversees B2C marketing and operations for Advisors Plus.
-Smith has over 25 years of experience in the product financial e-commerce industry.
+Smith has over 25 years of product and operations experience in the financial services industry.